 In temperate regions, including Washington, long-range forecasts of drought have limited reliability.
-In the tropics, empirical relationships have been demonstrated between precipitation and El Niño events, but few such relationships have been demonstrated above 30° north latitude.
-Meteorologists do not believe that reliable forecasts are currently attainable one season or more in advance for temperate regions.
+In the tropics, empirical relationships have been demonstrated between precipitation

 A great deal of research has been conducted in recent years on the role of interacting systems in explaining regional and even global patterns of climatic variability.
 These patterns tend to recur periodically with enough frequency and with similar characteristics over a sufficient length of time that they offer opportunities to improve the ability for long-range climate prediction.
 However, too many variables exist in determining the frequency with which a drought will occur.
+According to the Washington State Hazard Mitigation Plan (HMP) (2013) "[a]t this time, reliable forecasts of drought are not attainable for temperate regions of the world more than a season in advance."